nextauthjs/next-auth/www/docs/tutorials.md

 ### [Using Credentials Provider with a Custom Backend](https://dev.to/twisha/using-credentials-provider-with-a-custom-backend-in-nextauth-js-43k4)

 This `dev.to` articles walks you through adding authentication using credentials provider with a custom backend.
 It also includes handling error responses from your server and displaying them on your custom login page.
-By Twisha M.
+By Twisha Mankad.